July 20, 2017

 America’s median income has risen 28% since 2003, but the cost of living has increased 30% during that span.
 Meanwhile, medical costs are up by 57%, while food and beverage prices have risen 36%.

-Ric Edelman, a syndicated radio host who has written eight books on personal finance, said at least part of the American debt plight rests with the lack of financial education.
+Ric Edelman, a syndicated radio host who has written eight books on personal finance, said at least part of the American debt plight can be blamed on a lack of financial education.

 "Once you show people how money works, they almost instantaneously change their behaviors," Edelman said.
 "There are a few people who are spendthrifts, who are psychologically in a place where they spend their money and can’t control themselves, but overall, people who spend money poorly simply don’t know what they’re doing is bad."